Yarmouth Airport: Postwar

 After the war, the airfield switched to public/commercial use when it was transferred to Transport Canada.
-Regularly scheduled service was started by Trans-Canada Air Lines (TCA) which in 1947 was operating daily round trip Halifax, NS - Yarmouth, NS - Saint John, NB - Boston service.
+Regularly scheduled service was started by Trans-Canada Air Lines (TCA) which in 1947 was operating daily round trip Halifax - Yarmouth - Saint John - Boston service.
 By 1962, TCA was continuing to operate daily flights from the airport with nonstop service to Boston as well as direct flights to Halifax via a stop in Saint John both flown with Vickers Viscount turboprop airliners.
 Trans-Canada then became Air Canada in 1965.

 Ownership of Yarmouth Airport was transferred from Transport Canada to the Yarmouth Airport Commission Association on October 1, 1997.
 Air Canada flights into Yarmouth ceased in January 2003.
 Since then, several small operators have provided air service between Halifax and Yarmouth at various times.
 These include Sou'West Air, who covered the route in 2003, and Starlink Airlines, which flew between Halifax, Yarmouth and Portland, Maine in 2009.
 The latter lasted less than one year, despite a $2 million provincial government subsidy meant to carry the airline through the first few years of startup.
 From March 15, 2010 to December 31, 2012, an American company, Twin Cities Air Service, provided service between Yarmouth and Portland with scheduled flights several times a week.
 The airport has no scheduled passenger air service at the present time.